Our expert certified translation services

 Death certificate translation

-We translate death certificate documents of various types – an official death certificate, an extract from a hospital report, and a doctor’s letter or certificate.
-We generally provide a selective translation for these.
+Death certificate documents come in various types – an official death certificate, an extract from a hospital report, or a doctor’s letter or certificate.

-We translate a wide range of educational and academic qualification documents.
-Our service includes:
+We translate a wide range of educational and academic qualification documents, including diplomas, certificates. and transcripts.

-Note: When translating the name of your qualification, we must simply give an accurate translation of what the text says.
-It is not our role to determine what the equivalent value qualification would be in NZ.
+Note: When translating the name of your qualification, we must simply give an accurate certified translation of what the text says.
+It is not our role to determine what the equivalent value qualification would be in New Zealand.

 - Family and household registers